-During the introduction of his much-anticipated Amazon Prime docu-series El Corazón de Sergio Ramos, a voiceover from the Real Madrid and Spain captain tells viewers that his public image doesn't always reflect who he is and that he has never opened the doors to his private life before.
+During the introduction of his much-anticipated Amazon Prime docu-series El Corazón de Sergio Ramos, a voiceover from the Real Madrid and Spain captain tells viewers that his public image doesn't always reflect who he is, while he has never opened the doors to his private life before.

 The series then proceeds to attempt to give a glimpse (albeit a highly manufactured and airbrushed glimpse) behind the scenes at home with one of the world's most recognisable, admired and notorious sporting personalities of the last decade.

-After a spot of breakfast and face-painting session with the family at home, Ramos - wearing a black zipped-up-to-the-Adam's apple tracksuit top with white spots under a grey blazer - speaks to camera, starting the sentence 'the public know me as...' before breaking off with a sheepish laugh, 'pues, no lo se' (well, I don't know).
+After a spot of breakfast and face-painting session with the family at home, Ramos - wearing a white-spotted, zipped-up-to-the-Adam's apple tracksuit top under a grey blazer - speaks to camera, starting the sentence 'the public know me as...' before breaking off with a sheepish laugh, 'pues, no lo se' (well, I don't know).

 I think he does know.
 He knows very well how he is perceived.

-The public image that Ramos has created - run, jump, headered, tackled, fouled, Panenka'd, sh*thoused, tattooed and teeth-whitened and sh*thoused some more over many years - is one the world of football and beyond can't get enough of.
+The public image that Ramos has cultivated - run, jump, headered, tackled, fouled, Panenka'd, sh*thoused, tattooed, teeth-whitened and sh*thoused some more over many years - is one the world of football and beyond can't get enough of.

 The Sevilla-born star is the most sent-off player in both La Liga and Champions League history but has also scored more career goals than Andres Iniesta.